 Current DX statistics:

-Below is a picture of me and my son, Max, who is now three years old (pictured below from almost a eighteen months ago).
+Below is a picture of me and my son, Max, from a few years ago.
+Max is four years old and heading to Kindergarten in the Fall.
 He is super bright and already speaks Spanish and English fluently.
-We have started Max on French and Mandarin Chinese now as it appears he has a talent like his mother for languages.
+We have started Max o Mandarin Chinese and he takes classes at University of Texas San Antonio for Chinese.
+He is very talented with languages just like his mom.

 Below is a picture of some of my favorite QSL cards (6m QSLs).